 - Engage with these individuals to better understand their challenges and establish your brand’s authority and credibility.

-- Present high-value solutions once you can identify your audience’s most significant problem
+- Present high-value solutions once you can identify your audience’s most significant problem.

 What makes you unique?

 Here, you’re creating a unique value proposition (UVP).
 A UVP is a clear-cut statement focusing on the benefits your brand provides your customers and why it’s beneficial to them to choose your brand over the competition.
-Don’t mistake a UVP with a positioning statement.
+Don’t mistake a UVP for a positioning statement.
 A positioning statement gives your target audience a brief description of your products or services and how it addresses your target market’s needs.